PedramAbd/storybook-addon-tailwind-dark/README.md

-# CAUTION: WIP
 # Storybook Addon Tailwind Dark
-An add-on to toggle tailwind mode (selector) for storybook v8
+An add-on to toggle tailwind dark theme for storybook v8

 ## Installation